-You need to be careful with the World Points redemption center, otherwise you might get taken for a ride.
+You should exercise caution when redeeming points with the World Points redemption center, otherwise you might get taken for a ride.

-There are over 80 million credit cards in circulation which are issued by Bank of America a.k.a.
-FIA Card Services (their subsidiary).
+Bank of America a.k.a.
+FIA Card Services have over 48 million cards in circulation.
 Aside from their own cards, they also issue and manage cards for many small/midsize banks, too.
 Most of these cards participate in World Points, which is BofA/FIA’s credit card rewards program.

-If you are a current cardholder or plan on becoming one, make sure you review the best and worst options for redeeming points.
+If you are a current cardholder or plan to apply for a Bank of America Visa or MasterCard in the near future please make sure you review and understand the best and worst options for redeeming points.

-Unfortunately the “worst” list is going to be quite long, since truth be told, this is probably the worst rewards program of 2013.
+Unfortunately the “worst” list is going to be quite long, since this is perhaps one of the worst rewards program in 2014.

-- Merchandise: As is the case with most reward programs, the merchandise doesn’t offer you a very good point value.
+- Merchandise: As is true with most point-based reward programs, the merchandise fails to offer a very good point value.
 For example, the World Points redemption center charges you 14,950 points for a Keurig B31 single-cup coffeemaker.
-However you can go on Amazon, Target, Walmart and other websites which all sell it for $100 or less.
-That means your World Points are only worth about 2/3 of a penny each.
-Not every product has that exact same conversion, but many are pretty darn close.
-I have yet to come across any merchandise which appear to offer 1 cent value per point.
+Conversely, you can go on Amazon, Target, Walmart and other websites which all sell it for $100 or less.
+That means your World Points are only worth about $0.67 each, as where they should be worth a full penny.
+Not every product has that exact same conversion, but many are still disappointingly inflated in terms of redemption value.
+I have yet to come across any merchandise which appear to offer a full 1 cent per point value.
+Even though it can be fun to go on a shopping spree with accumulated points you should resist the temptation and find the best deal through an online retailer.
+Points get more value from things like airline tickets, hotel nights and gift cards (usually, anyway).

 - Charity donations under $250: I cringe having to put anything involving charity under the “worst” category, but unfortunately the redemption tiers for charitable donations are the same as they are with cash rebate.
-I’m very disappointed to see Bank of America is so cheap with charity.
+I’m very disappointed to see Bank of America giving charity such a short shrift.

 - Most partner gift cards under $250: With a lot of credit card reward programs, 10,000 points = $100 partner gift card (1 cent value per point).
 And with some programs like the new Discover “it” card and the Freedom from Chase, you can even get a full 1 cent per point value for $25 and $50 gift cards.
-Unfortunately, the BofA World Points operate on a somewhat similar scale as their cash rebates (see examples to right).
+Unfortunately, the Bank of America World Points operate on a somewhat similar scale as their cash rebates (see examples to right).
 Even the $500 MasterCard/Visa gift cards only give you 0.80 of a cent value.
+Gift cards should always equate to a penny a point.
+Most issuers won’t dilute the value of these since the conversion value is so apparent.

 - Cash rebates $250 and up: As you saw on the above table, once you hit $250 and above you will be getting a full 1:1 conversion on your World Points redemption.